ietf-wg-asdf/SDF/sdf.md

 Thing:
 : A physical item that is also available for interaction over a network.

+Grouping:
+: An sdfThing or sdfObject (Object), i.e., (directly or indirectly) a combination of Affordances.

 sdfThing:
-: A grouping of sdfObjects (Objects) and/or sdfThings, as well as potentially Property, Action, and Event definitions.
+: A grouping of Groupings as well as potentially Affordance declarations (Property, Action, and Event declarations).

 Affordance:
 : An element of an interface offered for interaction, for which